-The mentor for second year programme and its modules is Mr. GL Andrews glandrews@sun.ac.za
+The mentor for second year programme and its modules is Dr.GW Bosman gwb@sun.ac.za

 Course content:

 Formal lectures

 The course is split into two term components in the second semester: the third term component focuses on electromagnetism and builds on the Physics 144 course.
 Topics covered includes: Electrostatic fields; magnetic fields; electromagnetic induction and alternating currents, Maxwell's equations, electromagnetic waves in vacuum and the properties of the waves.